jleverenz/hotheadings/README.md

-Hot Headings lets you scroll to html document headings (h1,h2,etc) via keyboard shortcuts.
+Hot Headings is a Firefox Add-On that lets the user scroll to html document headings (h1,h2,etc) via keyboard shortcuts.
 It was developed for use when html documents are used for presentations (vs slide decks).
 Instead of clicking through slides, one can easily scroll focus to the next heading, moving it to the top of the display.

 It consists of two primary pieces: